Federal Emergency Management Agency (FEMA), Department of Homeland Security (DHS).

 - Any other institutions, associations, or foundations providing medical, surgical, or psychiatric care and/or treatment for the sick or injured.

 - Fire-based EMS organizations are not eligible to apply as nonaffiliated EMS organizations.
-Fire-based EMS training and equipment must be requested by a fire department under the AFG component program Operations and Safety.
+Fire-based EMS training and equipment must be requested by a fire department under the AFG Program component program of Operations and Safety.

 Statutory Limits to Funding